nasirtrekker/facedetection_opencv_mtcnn/ReadME.md

 1. Download the this repository and haarcascade_frontalface_default.xml file
 2. Execute python file:

+Folders:
+harcascade: scripts for detecting/blurring face using haarcascade
+dnn: scripts for detecting/blurring face using haarcascade
+mtcnn: scripts for detecting/blurring face using haarcascade

+Example:
 Detecting face:
 	 - image_facedetect.py --> detect face from image file using OpenCV HaarCascade
 	 - video_facedetect.py --> detect face from video file using OpenCVHaarCascade